Things to do in Rome – 30 most beautiful places to visit in Rome

 If you want to enjoy real Italian atmosphere then this place is my tip for you to visit.
 Local wineries and lively pubs are here open long into the night.

 Campo de’ Fiori, Things to do in Rome, Lazio, Italy by Jari Sjölund

 Campo de’ Fiori square, Things to do in Rome, Lazio, Italy by Myrabella

 12. Baths of Caracalla

 In 193 AD when Septimius Severus became the Roman emperor, he and his son Caracalla decided to build a huge complex of baths.
-On the area of 100,000 square meters they built amazing spa center – Baths of Caracalla.
+On the area of 100,000 square meters, they built amazing spa centre – Baths of Caracalla.